A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: SSB machine

-Here, we set the remaining degrees of freedom as $\theta_{B}\!=\!0$ and $\gamma\!=\!2\pi$.
-These are the parameters that enable the SSB phenomenon to occur in the SSBM \cite{Toshiy}.
+Here, we set the remaining degrees of freedom as $\theta_{B}\!=\!0$ and $\gamma\!=\!\pi$.
+These are the parameters that enable the SSB phenomenon to occur in the SSBM \cite{Toshiy, Endnote04}.
+(Unlike examples that realize systems following similar iterative equations by incorporating analog functions into the digital processing flow using MZM characteristics \cite{Bohm}, robust causality as a phenomenon is realized here.)
 However, when the optical clock pulse is supplied and the dissipative causality is established, the states $\phi_{i}\!=\!0$ appear and are maintained (becoming hidden states).
 Therefore, it is necessary to input an initialization optical pulse train $P_{I}(t)$ from the optical input port $\bf I_{{\rm in}}$ with adjusted timing to transition all full-dissipative systems to an unstable fixed point ($\phi_{i}\!=\!1/2$), which is the state before SSB begins (SBSB).
 Moreover, we will consider the construction of a many-body-like system by imparting interrelationships between $m$ full-dissipative systems capable of causing the SSB phenomenon described above.
-Specifically, we treat the two attractors in the above full-dissipative systems as pseudo spin up and spin down, and introduce pseudo-spin interactions (PSIs) represented by the following equations, which can be implemented by an optical interference circuit.
+Specifically, we treat the two attractors in the above full-dissipative systems as pseudo spin up and spin down, and introduce pseudo-spin interactions (pSIs) represented by the following equations, which can be implemented by an optical interference circuit.

 where $k \!\in\!
 I, -m/2 \!\le\! k \!<\! m/2$.
 Note that $\overline{\phi}$ is the transmittance to the port $\overline{\bf A}$ and is also the complement of $\phi$ ($\overline{\phi} = 1 - \phi$).